 In reality, many delivery mileage vehicles have covered far less distance, with anywhere between 10 and 50 miles being quite common for this type of purchase.

 What is an ex-demo car?

 Similar to a pre-registered car, an ex-demo (ex-demonstration) car will have one previous registered owner, likely to be a dealership.
-The dealership will have used the car both for display and test drive purposes, meaning it might have more miles on clock.
-However, the car should also have been well maintained and is likely to include a host of top spec features that the dealer has been showing off to prospective buyers.
+The dealership will have used the car both for display and test drive purposes, meaning it might have more miles on the clock.
+However, the car should also have been well maintained and is likely to include a host of top-spec features that the dealer has been showing off to prospective buyers.

 How much can I save on a pre-reg car?

 Delivery mileage cars also give you plenty of choices whilst letting you drive away essentially a new car more quickly.
 Leading dealerships with local branches nationwide will keep a range of delivery mileage cars in stock at any given time.
-This gives you the chance to either find your preferred spec, or pick from a selection of well-specified cars that were chosen by the dealership.
+This gives you the chance to either find your preferred spec or pick from a selection of well-specified cars that were chosen by the dealership.

 When is the best time to buy a pre-reg car?

 Dealerships will usually pre-register cars towards the end of the new registration months (March and September), so if you’re shopping for a bargain then looking for pre-reg cars at these times of year is likely to be your best bet.
 That being said, there will usually be pre-reg options available throughout the year, just not with quite as much stock to choose from.